-The Queen in 3D and Derren Brown's 3D Magic Spectacular are now available in the Catch Up TV and TV Choice menus, although the 3D is the dated anaglyph type and not the more modern polarised version that Sky is launching in 2010 and Virgin is trialling.
+The Queen in 3D and Derren Brown's 3D Magic Spectacular are now available in the Catch Up TV and TV Choice menus, although the 3D is the dated anaglyph type and not the more modern polarised version that Sky is launching in 2010 and

 "We're adding 3D content for the first time," a Virgin spokesperson told us before making highlights of Channel 4's 3D festival available on its on demand service.

 "We will also be making the 3D episode of Chuck, aired on Virgin1 in August, available in TV Choice," the spokesperson added.
 "We are also working on getting some additional content such as The Greatest Ever 3D Moments, which will be part of C4's festival, but it's not confirmed for our on demand service at the moment."

 The content will be available until mid-December, though to view it in 3D you'll have to hot foot it down to either Sainsbury's or a Virgin Media shop to get hold of some 3D glasses.